 - the Combined Air Terminal Training (CATT)

 EATC took over the lead of these two courses from the European Air Group (EAG) in 2016.
 They are organized by EATC on a yearly basis thus increasing the range of EATC’s cross-national training and exercise platform.
 Both events are open to all EATC and EAG member nations, as well as to any other interested nations.

-The AILMC aims at training handlers in a multinational framework, strengthening existing skills and improving interoperability within the nations.
+The ACATT aims at training handlers in a multinational framework, strengthening existing skills and improving interoperability within the nations.